llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 Do LLMs currently read it?

 Adoption is early but accelerating.
-Some AI crawlers experiment with parsing llm.txt for structure and attribution guidance.
+Some AI crawlers experiment with parsing llms.txt for structure and attribution guidance.
 Early implementers will benefit as standards mature and LLM discovery protocols stabilize.

 Is there an easy way to create one?

 Yes.
-Use the free Agenxus llm.txt Generator at https://agenxus.com/tools/llm-txt-generator to automatically generate a structured, standards-compliant file customized to your site.
+Use the free Agenxus llms.txt Generator at https://agenxus.com/tools/llm-txt-generator to automatically generate a structured, standards-compliant file customized to your site.

 Does it affect SEO rankings?

-Not directly—Google’s classic index doesn’t yet use llm.txt.
+Not directly—Google’s classic index doesn’t yet use llms.txt.
 Its impact is in AI visibility and citation readiness, which are the foundation of Answer Engine Optimization (AEO) and future search surfaces.

 No. It’s an advisory and transparency file, not a security mechanism.
 For content protection, use robots.txt and platform-specific opt-out headers.